thundersen/timberborn_customnamelist/README.md

 Names are picked from the list at random.
 Once all names have been used up, the list gets shuffled and names will be reused.

-If the mod is active but can't find `names.txt` in the correct place, it will print an error message to the log and remain inactive.
+If the mod is active but can't find `names.txt` in the correct place, it will print an error message to the log and fall back to standard in-game names.

 ## Installation